The 20 Best Hereditary Multiple Osteochondromas Doctors in Japan

 Fukushima, JP

-Yoshihiro Matsumoto practices in Fukushima, Japan.
+Yoshihiro Matsumoto practices practicing medicine in Fukushima, Japan.
 Mr. Matsumoto is rated as an Advanced expert by MediFind in the treatment of Hereditary Multiple Osteochondromas.
-His top areas of expertise are Adult Soft Tissue Sarcoma, Bone Tumor, Malignant Peripheral Nerve Sheath Tumor, Osteotomy, and Vertebroplasty.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Adult Soft Tissue Sarcoma, Bone Tumor, Undifferentiated Pleomorphic Sarcoma, Osteotomy, and Endoscopy.

 Experienced in Hereditary Multiple Osteochondromas